Why the Violence Against Women Act Is So Important

 "Most recently, the law added a private right of action for the dissemination of intimate photos or videos without consent," Lieberman said.
 "This allows victims of 'revenge porn' to sue their perpetrators in court.
 This is significant because there is not yet a federal law that criminalizes this conduct."

-Tsukerman added that the 2022 updates in the law provide survivors, the thousands of local programs that serve them and communities with much-needed resources for housing, legal assistance, alternatives to criminal responses and prevention programming.
+Tsukerman added that the 2022 updates in the Violence Against Women Act provide survivors, the thousands of local programs that serve them and communities with much-needed resources for housing, legal assistance, alternatives to criminal responses and prevention programming.

 "The part about 'alternatives to criminal response' is particularly significant because…many survivors are reluctant to engage with law enforcement," Tsukerman said.
 "This may be undocumented or other immigrants who are afraid of deportation or losing their status, or economic dependents on their intimate partners or for other reasons, such as fear of the intimate partner, guilt, child custody-related concerns, lack of family or community support or perceived scarcity of options."